 - (h) To calculate conversion rates and other elements of GOG.com performance.

-8.2.
-We might share some aggregated and general nonpersonal data on user behaviour (e.g. sales per region) with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.com or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
-We may also share non-personal information with data analysis services to help us run GOG.com.
+9.3 Non-personal data.
+We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.com or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
+We may also share nonpersonal information with data analysis services to help us run GOG.com.

+10.2 How you use your information.
 Please remember that any communications you have via GOG services (e.g. via private messages, chat or the GOG forums or via multiplayer games) may reveal your screen name, other details about you and the content of any communications by you with other users.
-Also, any information you post publicly using GOG services (e.g. your public profile) will be publicly available to GOG users and others.
-We are not responsible for your use of otherwise private personal information, which you make available via GOG services, or the activities of other users or other third parties to whom you give or make available your information.
+Also, any information and content you share publicly using GOG services (e.g. on our forums or your GOG user profile) will be accessible to GOG users and others.
+Consider carefully with whom you share your information and avoid sharing contact or private information about yourself

 When you're using GOG services you can choose to share your own personal information with others (e.g. in chat) but it's your responsibility.

 - • CD PROJEKT S.A – our most trusted company to enable you accessing GWENT;

 - • Third party vendors that provide us with internal management and data sharing tools;